Alan S. Reynolds

 Senior Research Project:

-To do this we designed a cylindrical tank that we would project a laser illumination sheet through and move that sheet vertically, taking rapid photography to generate a 3D vector diagram of the illuminate particulates in the flow (we did no use phytoplankton for our tests).
+To do this we designed a quartz glass cylindrical tank that we could project a laser illumination sheet through and moved that sheet vertically, taking rapid photography to generate a 3D vector diagram of the illuminated particulates in the flow (we did not use phytoplankton for our tests).
 We additionally put this tank in an exterior, temperature controlled, water bath (to insulate from delta T variables) and a sealed lid to remove exterior environmental agitation.

 Agitation was by a stepper-motor controlled "potato masher" plate with laser cut holes.
 The camera was situated to the side and pictures were reflected off a mirror to reduce the risk of any water damage to the equipment.